feups/devbox/README.md

 The provisioning is done automatically the first time `vagrant up` is executed.
 You can provision again later on by using `vagrant provision`.
 This is useful to check for a configuration update.

-Provisioning is separated into three steps: `system` to configure the system, `user` to configure the vagrant user and `ssh-keys` to push ssl keys.
+Provisioning is separated into two steps: `system` to configure the system and `user` to configure the vagrant user.
 You can selectively ask for provisioning using:

 ```
 vagrant provision --provision-with system
 vagrant provision --provision-with user
-vagrant provision --provision-with ssh-keys
 ```

 ### operating system